rarescosma/getbetter.ro/content/journal/2020-05-25-hiking-progress.md

 * Get: hiking towel, <del>thermal pad</del>, <del>wool shirts</del>, ...,
 large titanium saucepan (to be used as plate too)
 * Wood stove is friggin' amazing if the weather / fuel situation permits it
-* Ridgeline: move Prusiks on other side of Bowline *before* tightening up with hitch
+* Ridge-line: move Prusiks on other side of Bowline *before* tightening up with hitch
 * Should clean up water filter at home after usage
 * Do not use gloves when filling up water filter